 Thompson Seattle

-This hotel offers stunning views of the city and Puget Sound, as well as spacious rooms and suites with modern amenities.
+This hotel offers stunning views of the city and Puget Sound and spacious rooms and suites with modern amenities.
 It also has a rooftop bar and lounge with great views.
 Check the latest rates and availability.

 The Westin Seattle

-This hotel offers family-friendly amenities such as a heated indoor pool and a kids’ club, as well as spacious rooms with stunning city views.
-It is also located in the heart of downtown Seattle, making it easy to explore the city with kids.
+This hotel offers family-friendly amenities such as a heated indoor pool, a kids’ club, and spacious rooms with stunning city views.
+It is also located in the heart of Seattle’s downtown, making it easy to explore the city with kids.
 Check the latest rates and availability.

 Book a Family Photo Shoot